Storm window inserts for the arched, round and otherwise odd-shaped window.

 Acrylic opens up all kinds of possibilities.
 It’s lightweight, more transparent than glass and can be made into just about any shape imaginable.
 Which is why people with odd-shaped windows, from arched windows to those resembling batwings, have sought us out to make them interior storms.

-When we bring a new dealer online, usually one of their first orders is from people with unusually-shaped windows.
-They didn’t think they were ever going to be able to block drafts on that funky little round window on the second-floor landing.
+Often people with unusually-shaped windows didn’t think they were ever going to be able to block drafts on that funky little round window on the second-floor landing.

 And then they found us.

 Due to high demand and inventory shortages, we have sold out of production spots for our special geometry windows for 2022.
 If you would like to get pricing information or be added to our waitlist, please contact us.
 Otherwise, we will update this page when production slots become available.

 How do we make custom-shaped window inserts?

 We ask people to make a template by tracing their window onto paper.
 Tyvek is the best, because it’s strong and light still shows through.
 On occasion, people will trace their odd-shaped windows onto tissue paper, but that’s prone to ripping.
 We don’t always need a template.
 Every window is different – we just try to keep the process as simple as possible.

 Here’s a picture of our Operations Manager Brianna, reviewing some window templates on our conference room floor.

 After we trace the shape onto acrylic, we use a circular hand saw to cut it.

 The circular saw cuts in small straight lines, kind of faceting it a little like a diamond.
 Then we sand that edge smooth, forming it into an arch or round, or the dips and peak of a window that resembles a fancy badge.

 This is a big departure from most of the inserts we make.
 For normal rectangular window inserts, we input measurements into a software program that tells our Computer Numeric Control (CNC) machine how to cut the acrylic.